-The objective of this five year plan for Arkansas higher education is to increase educational attainment of Arkansans by 2020 to close the gap between workforce needs and attainment levels.
+The objective of this five year plan for Arkansas higher education is to increase educational attainment by 2020 in order to close the gap between workforce needs and attainment levels.
 Progress will be measured by comparing the percentage of Arkansans holding a certificate or degree, as determined by U.S. census estimates, to the workforce skills needs, as determined by job projections in the publication "Recovery: Job Growth and Education Requirements through 2020."

-Through implementation tactics resulting from this plan related to adult enrollments, minority student enrollments, student preparedness and student completion, Arkansas institutions will close this attainment gap by increasing the total number of credentials awarded annually by 50% over 2013-14 academic year levels.
+Through implementation strategies resulting from this plan related to adult enrollments, minority student enrollments, student preparedness and student completion, Arkansas institutions will close this attainment gap by increasing the total number of credentials awarded annually by 40% over those of the 2013-14 academic year.
 However, as the projected workforce needs summarized below indicate, these increases should not be evenly distributed across all credential levels.
 The greatest needs indicated by employment projections are technical certificates, followed by associate's degrees, then bachelor degrees.
-Goals for credential awards in the 2019-20 academic year are as follows.
+Goals for credential awards in the 2019-20 academic year are as follows:

 2019-2020

 Awards

-Technical Certificates 19,200
+Technical Certificates 16,880

-Associate's Degrees 12,700
+Associate's Degrees 11,860

-Bachelor's Degrees 19,900
+Bachelor's Degrees 19,520

-Total 51,800
+Total 48,260

-This level of increase will raise the number of credential holders in Arkansas by approximately 47,000; closing the attainment gap by 20% and setting the stage for more dramatic increase during the 2020-2025 planning period.
-This five year planning cycle is an important component of the long-term objective to reach a 60% post-secondary attainment rate in Arkansas, increasing from the current estimate of 43.4%.
+This will increase the number of credential holders in Arkansas by approximately 41,000 thereby closing the attainment gap by 17%, and setting the stage for more dramatic increase during the 2020-2025 planning period.
+This five year planning cycle is an important component of the long-term objective to reach a 60% post-secondary attainment rate in Arkansas, an increase from the current estimate of 43.4%.

-This five-year plan is designed around responding to three fundamental questions.
+This five-year plan is designed to respond to three fundamental questions.

-- What are the state's goals and expectations for its higher education system based on needs of students, employers, and economic indicators? - How should higher education be financed to best promote these goals and expectations?

-How should the higher education system be held accountable for meeting these goals and expectations?
+- What are the state's goals and expectations for its higher education system based on needs of students, employers, and economic indicators? - How should higher education be financed to best promote these goals and expectations? - How should the higher education system be held accountable for meeting these goals and expectations?